armandok/pySLAM-D/README.md

-### Installation
+## Installation
 We have tested this library in **Ubuntu 18.04** and **CentOS 7**.

-# 1. Prerequisites
-The [gtsam](https://github.com/borglab/gtsam) library is used for pose graph optimization.
-Make sure to build it with python bindings.
+### 1. Creating the conda environment
-We also suggest using a conda environment.
+We suggest using a conda environment.

-#1.
-Creating the conda environment

 ```
 conda update -q conda
 conda create -q -n pyslamd python=3.7 opencv=3.4.* numpy boost py-boost cmake eigen
 conda activate pyslamd
 ```
+### 2. GTSAM
+The [gtsam](https://github.com/borglab/gtsam) library is used for pose graph optimization.
+Make sure to build it with python bindings.

-#2.
-Installing dependencies and third party libraries
+### 3. Installing dependencies and third party libraries
 We use Open3D for 3D data handling.
 ```
 conda install -c open3d-admin open3d